somasis/musl-wiki/functional-differences-from-glibc.md

 unrestrained use of the standard library, a minimum of 12k is recommended, but stack sizes down to 2k are allowed.

-Since 1.1.21, musl supports increasing the default stack size via the `PT_GNU_STACK` program header, which can be set at link time via `-Wl,-z,stack-size=N`.
+Since 1.1.21, musl supports increasing the default thread stack size via the `PT_GNU_STACK` program header, which can be set at link time via `-Wl,-z,stack-size=N`.